HowlandLab/DIBS/README.md

 - Ensure that you have Anaconda installed
   - You can ensure you have conda installed by running: `conda --version`
-- Run the following command to automate creation of the environment: `conda env create -n dibs -f env_windows.yml`

 - Run the following command to create your environment: `conda create -n dibs && conda activate dibs`
 - Copy and paste all commands from [CONDA_ENV_COMMANDS.txt](./CONDA_ENV_COMMANDS.txt) into your command line one at a time to download all necessary packages